Filtered formal groups, Cartier duality, and derived algebraic geometry: Lifts of Ghat -Hochschild homology to the sphere

 \begin{proof} This is a modification of the argument of \cite{moulinos2019universal}.
 We have the (underived) stack $\mathsf{Fix} \simeq \widehat{\GG_m}^\vee$ and in particular a map

-This can also be interpreted, by Kan extension as a map of spectral stacks.
+This can also be interpreted, by Kan extension, as a map of spectral stacks.
 This further induces a map between the mapping stacks

-Recall that all (connective) $E_\infty$ $k$-algebras may be expressed as a colimits of free algebras, and all colimits of free algebras may be expressed as colimits of the free algebra on one generator $k\{t\}$.
+We would like to show that this is an equivalence.
+In order to do this, we reduce to the case where $X = \AAA_{\sm}^1$, the (smooth) affine line.
+Recall that all connective $E_\infty$ $k$-algebras may be expressed as colimits of free algebras, and all colimits of free algebras may be expressed as colimits of the free algebra on one generator $k\{t\}$.
 This follows from \cite[Corollary 7.1.4.17]{luriehigher}, where it is shown that $\on{Free}(k)$ is a compact projective generator for $\on{CAlg}_k$.
-Hence, it is enough to test the above equivalence in the case where $X= \AAA_{sm}^1$; this is the "smooth" affine line, i.e. $\AAA_{sm}^1 = \Spec k\{t\}$, the spectrum of the free $E_\infty$ $k$-algebra on one generator.
-For this we check that there is an equivalence on functor of points
+These colimits become limits in the opposite category of derived affine schemes.
+As taking mapping stacks commutes with taking limits, we conclude that it is enough to test the above equivalence in the case where $X= \AAA_{\sm}^1$; this is the ``smooth'' affine line, \textit{i.e.}, $\AAA_{\sm}^1 = \Spec(k\{t\})$, the spectrum of the free $E_\infty$-$k$-algebra on one generator.
+For this we check that there is an equivalence on functors of points